commissure

 Security

 Accounts use passkeys (no passwords to leak), and cloud data is limited to the metadata above.
-No system is perfectly secure — but the local-first design means the sensitive part, your corpus, isn't ours to lose.
+No system is perfectly secure, but the local-first design means the sensitive part, your corpus, isn't ours to lose.
+The full practices (encryption, signing, what each subsystem can and cannot read) are on the Security page.

 Changes & contact